Nico-FR/TADkit_dev2/README.md

 <img src="man/figures/README-unnamed-chunk-36-1.png" width="100%" />

-We can also use the function to check if when we randomize the 3D organization we lose this orientation of the genes.
-To do that we will used `TADshuffling()` to shuffled TAD positions.
+To check for methodological bias, let’s randomize the 3D organization and check if it loses this orientation of the genes.
+To do that we will used `TADshuffling()` to shuffled juxtaposition of TADs.

 ``` r
 domainHist(domain.gr = TADshuffling(tad_1_10kb.gr), annot.gr = genes.gr,